 This tutorial explains all basic commands for those who wants to know how to use DNF package manager.
 As you might already know, DNF is the next generation version of YUM and it has been the default package manager since Fedora 22.
 It is intended to be the replacement for YUM in RPM-based systems such as RHEL, CentOS.
-Compared to YUM, DNF has some significant advantages, such as support for multiple repositories, package group support, faster dependency resolving speed and consumes less memory, runs in both Python 2 and Python 3, solid API documentation, compatibility with YUM and so on.
+Compared to YUM, DNF has some significant advantages, such as support for multiple repositories, package group support, faster dependency resolving speed and consumes less memory, runs in both Python 2 and Python 3, solid API documentation, compatibility with YUM and many.

 DNF Command Examples For Beginners

 As of Fedora 22, yum has been replaced with DNF, so you don’t need to install it if you’re on Fedora.
 On CentOS 7 and RHEL 7, you can install it as described in the tutorial given below.